History of the Campuses and Buildings of the University of Rochester

 (Rush Rhees Library Rare Books, Special Collection and Preservation)

 The University of Rochester built a new heating plant to supply steam to a new hospital and medical school constructed along Elmwood Avenue in the 1920s.
+The plant has been greatly expanded over the years to serve the growing University.

 Electricity